absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 Jenkins commands that allow the user to control builds and Jenkins configuration

 1. [`sub configure application jenkins prod`](#sub-configure-application-jenkins-prod) - Add a prod deployment job to Jenkins for an application
-2. [`sub create jenkins bitbucket credentials`](#sub-create-jenkins-bitbucket-credentials) - Recreate the Jenkins Bitbucket Credentials
+2. [`sub create jenkins default credentials`](#sub-create-jenkins-default-credentials) - Recreate the Jenkins default credentials
 3. [`sub jenkins build`](#sub-jenkins-build) - Kick off a Jenkins build
 4. [`sub project request jenkins job`](#sub-project-request-jenkins-job) - Creates a Jenkins build folder for a given project